weedySeaDragon/plantuml-documentation/src/site/sphinx/command_line_reference.rst

 * Java

-* The latest version fo PlantUML downloaded
+* The latest version of PlantUML_ downloaded

 Run::